PatzEdi/Stockstir/README.md

 ## Important Note:

+**Unfortunately, there is an issue on my system where the .gitignore file gets deleted randomly.
+Until this is fixed, there may be an anomly in the git files or hopefully it is rather something to do with my IDE.
+Because of this, commits regarding the gitignore may be posted in an attempt to fix the issue, and updates will be suspended as of now.
+Sorry, will try to fix it ASAP!**

-*I am getting to learn git more, so verified commits are now being tested (Verified commits are used to make sure you know the real developer/trusted person is comitting to the branch/project)*
+*Verified commits are now being used (Verified commits are used to make sure you know the real developer/trusted person is comitting to the branch/project)*

 **Automatic provider integrity/validity checks have now been implemented on my side through crontab!
 Checks run 5 times a day, and a notification is sent to my phone and desktop to notify me of the status.
 This way, if any provider fails, I will be notified much sooner than before**